BlueQuartzSoftware/simplnx/README.md

 + Compiler
   + Windows Visual Studio 2017 v141 toolset
   + macOS 10.15 and Xcode 12.4 or higher
-  + Linux with GCC Version 9.0 or higher
+  + Linux with GCC Version 9.0 or higher or clang.

 ## Install vcpkg ##